amitbinu/RemindVoice/README.md

 When this web application is launched the user can enter a keyword and click the 'start listening' button.

-The computer will listen for that word or phrase and, when it is said, the web app will push a notification to the user's android phone with a message telling the time at which this phrase was fired.
+The computer will listen for that word or phrase and, when it is said, the website will push a notification to the user's android phone with a message telling the time at which this phrase was fired.

-*Only works in Google Chrome or Safari*
+*Only works in Google Chrome and Safari*

 ![Alt text](https://github.com/amitbinu/RemindVoice/blob/master/pictures/home.PNG?raw=true "Home Page")

 ![Alt text](https://github.com/amitbinu/RemindVoice/blob/master/pictures/listening.PNG?raw=true "Listening Page")